ManuelePasini/slides-markdown/slides/dolap_2024_slides.md

 # (4) Match the DFD and service graphs

-Since DFD and service graphs are characterized by the same taxonomy, we can *automatically* match them
+Since DFD and service graphs are characterized by the same taxonomy, we can *automatically* match them!

-- A DFD process or repository *matches* (can be implemented by) a service only *if the service has the same or more functionalities*
+- A DFD process or repository *matches* (can be implemented by) a service only *if the service has the same or more functionalities*;
-    - If no match is found, we force it to a *default* (e.g., a VM where any functionality can be implemented)
+    - If no match is found, we force it to a *default* (e.g., a VM where any functionality can be implemented).

 ::: {.fragment}